Aliases for GPX1 Gene

 GeneCards Summary for GPX1 Gene

 GPX1 (Glutathione Peroxidase 1) is a Protein Coding gene.
 Diseases associated with GPX1 include hemolytic anemia due to glutathione peroxidase deficiency and keshan disease.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include SH3 domain binding and glutathione peroxidase activity.
+Among its related pathways are Metabolism and Glucose / Energy Metabolism.
+GO annotations related to this gene include SH3 domain binding and selenium binding.
 An important paralog of this gene is GPX4.

 UniProtKB/Swiss-Prot for GPX1 Gene